holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Role may also hold ***“Policies”***, which are grants or constraints of authority, or special rules that apply within that Role.

-### 1.2 Responsibilities of Role-Filling
+### 1.2 Responsibilities of Role Leads

-When filling a Role, you have the following responsibilities:
+As a Role Lead filling a Role, you have the following responsibilities:

 #### 1.2.1 Processing Tensions